 Right click on your current connection, this will either be Local Area Connection or Wireless Network Connection based on how you’re connecting.
 Then click on “Properties.”

-Select Internet Protocol Version 4 (or Version 6 if desired) and click on “Properties.”
+Select Internet Protocol Version 4 (or IPv6 if desired) and click on “Properties.”

 Make a note of any existing settings in case you need to revert back.
 Click “Use the following DNS server addresses.”
 Enter the following, or replace the existing with these: